Skip to main content

 3

-Step 3: Offer a Headline
+Offer a headline

 Distill what you heard into one concise sentence; check if it captures their experience